AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow.md

 You can use the Assign Task and Send Email steps of AEM Workflows to send an email.
 Perform the following steps to specify email servers and other configurations required to send email:

-1. Go to AEM configuration manager at https://'[server]:[port]'/system/console/configMgr.
+1. Go to AEM configuration manager at `https://[server]:[port]/system/console/configMgr`.
 1. Open the **[!UICONTROL Day CQ Mail Service]** configuration.
 Specify a value for the **[!UICONTROL SMTP server host name]**, **[!UICONTROL SMTP server port,]** and **[!UICONTROL "From" address]** fields.
 Click **[!UICONTROL Save]**.
 1. Open the **[!UICONTROL Day CQ Link Externalizer]** configuration.
 In the **[!UICONTROL Domains]** field, specify the actual hostname/IP address and port number for local, author, and publish instances.
 Click **[!UICONTROL Save]**.

 ### Purge workflow instances {#purge-workflow-instances}

 Minimizing the number of workflow instances increases the performance of the workflow engine, so you can regularly purge completed or running workflow instances from the repository.
-For detailed information see, [Regular Purging of Workflow Instances](/help/sites-administering/workflows-administering.md#regular purging of workflow instances).
+For detailed information see, [Regular Purging of Workflow Instances](/help/sites-administering/workflows-administering.md#regular) purging of workflow instances.